spietrek87/gtrans/README.md

 Copy SAP co- and data files and generate a ZIP file.

 ##
-SAP® und andere Marken sind eingetragene Marken der SAP SE und / oder ihrer Tochtergesellschaften.
+SAP® and other trademarks are registered trademarks of SAP SE and / or its affiliates.